Hoppers of North Carolina:

 Distribution: Eastern and Central North America.
 Previously known as far south as the District of Columbia.

-Abundance: Recorded recently from the mountains, possibly more abundant in the right habitat.
+Abundance: Recorded recently from several counties in the mountains, probably more abundant in the right habitat, especially at higher elevations.

 Seasonal Occurrence